wandiliu/El/CS199_Final_Report.md

 ###Performance Evaluation
 I believe that I have performed satisfactorily in the past 3 months, and is on the right track for winter quarter.
 However, I do wish that I had taken a less rigorous courseload (6) during Fall quarter, and had allocated more time for my retrieval model.
 Although it is a working model, I am seeing how it could be further improved in other ways - such as adding response_length variables, and importing other modules such as NLTK to speed up preprocessing.
 Therefore, I aim to devote more time to the neural model in the upcoming quarter, and transcend my performance in the past 3 months.
 I also wish that I had spent more time researching other projects, and learning a new programming language.
 Due to my unfamiliarity with other languages I was rushed to settle with the source code that was implemented in Python.
 I believe that in order for me to create a better neural model, I need to overlook the factor of syntax, and instead focus on the model’s own functionality.
 Therefore, I will choose a more appropriate model over one in a familiar language, even if it means sacrificing time to adapt to the syntax itself.

+###Acknowledgements
+I would like to thank Professor Scalzo and Graham, without whom I would not have been able to apply to my ideal corpus.
+I'm thankful for Dr. Haseltine, who contributed his insight and helped me set my path and vision for this project.
+Thank you Nitya, for corresponding with me tirelessly through email and answering my concerns.
+I'm thankful for the entirely IRI team for their help and support.
+Finally, I'm grateful for Professor Kleinrock and his generous guidance, under which I was able to have a fruitful start to this project.
 ####